 • The driver is en route to pick up a matched fare.

 • A passenger has been picked up and is physically inside of the vehicle.
 The passenger is covered the entire time that they are in the vehicle.
 Once the passenger reaches their destination, the coverage ends.

 Under these insurance policies, the injured party must file a claim against the insurance carrier of the driver first.
 If that claim is denied, which it will be unless the special rider has been purchased, then the injured party can seek compensation from the insurance policy managed by the application company.

 If you have a successful claim against the insurance provider used by the app company, you will be entitled to seek all the same types of damages as you would under a regular insurance policy.

 If you have been involved in a car accident when you were a passenger in a ride share vehicle, it will be in your best interest to speak with a car accident attorney about your case.
 The claim for compensation can be a very complicated process because of the multiple parties involved.

 Since the insurance coverages for these events involve several entities, the injured party often gets “lost” in the paperwork and does not receive all of the compensation that they are entitled to for their injuries and losses.
-Having an attorney manage your case will help you avoid these issues.
+Having a NJ injury attorney manage your case will help you avoid these issues.